Saghen/blink.cmp/doc/configuration/reference.md

       )
     end,

-    --- These properties apply to *ALL sources*
+    --- These properties apply to !!ALL sources!!
     --- NOTE: All of these options may be functions to get dynamic behavior
     --- See the type definitions for more information enabled = true, -- Whether or not to enable the provider